-☐ Connect up the circuit to the right using the NJU6355 real-time clock chip.
+☐ Wire the circuit to the right using the NJU6355 real-time clock chip.
 This chip can keep accurate date and time using the small crystal attached to the part.
-The interface to the PIC16F877A is an SPI interface.
+The interface to the dsPIC30F4012 is an SPI interface.
 Internally the date/time is kept in the chip in BCD.